 This outdoor winter activity can be done in your own garden and can even be done using the items you collected on your scavenger hunt!
 All you’ll need is a shallow dish/container, water, twine and foliage to emerge into the water.

 Tie your piece of twine and hang!
 It’s as simple as that.
-Watch as the sun shines through your frozen disc and casts colourful hues across your garden.
+Watch as the sun shines through your frozen disc and casts colorful hues across your garden.

 3. Visit a Botanical Garden

 Generally open all year round, botanical gardens often offer both indoor and outdoor experiences.
 A lot of them also have children’s play areas and cafes, making it a fun and easy day out with something for everyone!
 Not sure where to go?
 A quick Google search will help you find ones local to your area.
-If you’re in London we’d highly recommend Kew Gardens.
-As well as the beautiful gardens they also have a selection of galleries, making it a truly unique and enjoyable day out.
+Most botanical gardens also contain galleries, and other unique

 4. Visit an Outdoor Activity Park